If viewing on mobile, hold and swipe tabs left to view all.

 *based on pre-covid data

-Data was sourced from the 2016 Australian Bureau of Statistics (ABS) Census of Population and Housing.
-To learn more about this data, including definitions, visit: Guide to Census data.
+Data is sourced from 2016 Australian Bureau of Statistics (ABS) Census of Population and Housing, SGS Population Forecasts, and 2020 Census of Land and Employment (CLUE).
+To learn more about the ABS Census of Population and Housing, including definitions, visit: Guide to Census data.

 City of Melbourne services in Kensington

 The Kensington Community Children’s Co-Operative is run by a Committee of Management on behalf of the City of Melbourne.
 It offers a 140-place education and care centre with integrated and sessional kindergarten.
 We also operate the Kensington Maternal & Child Health Centre which supports children’s health and development from birth until school age.
 Playgroup sessions also operate through this service.